awslabs/graphstorm/docs/source/index.rst

 For users who want to use their own GML models in GraphStorm,

 - follow the :ref:`Use Your Own GNN Models<use-own-models>` tutorial to learn the programming interfaces and the steps of how to modify users' own models.
+- follow the :ref:`Use Text as Node Features<language_models>` tutorial to learn how to leverage BERT models to use text as node features.

 Contribution
 -------------